Embrasure: Etymology

 The term embrasure (/ɪmˈbreɪʒər/) comes from French ([ɑ̃bʁazyʁ]), and is described as a hole in a parapet through which cannons are laid to fire into the moat or field.

 History

-The invention of the arrowslit is attributed to Archimedes during the siege of Syracuse in 214–212 BC.
+The invention of the arrowslit is attributed to Archimedes during the siege of Syracuse in 214–212 BCE:

 However, the invention was later forgotten until reintroduced in the 12th century.

-By the 19th century, a distinction was made between embrasures being used for cannon, and loopholes being used for musketry.
+By the 19th century, a distinction was made between embrasures being used for cannons, and loopholes being used for musketry.
 In both cases, the opening was normally made wider on the inside of the wall than the outside.
 The outside was made as narrow as possible (slightly wider than the muzzle of the weapon intended to use it) so as to afford the most difficult possible shot to attackers firing back, but the inside had to be wider in order to enable the weapon to be swivelled around so as to aim over a reasonably large arc.